Numigi/odoo-sale-addons/sale_rental_order_swap_variant/README.rst

 Sale Rental Order Swap Variant
 ==============================
 This module adds a new option on kit products to allow user to swap the kit component's products for another variants from a rental sale order.

 Configuration
 -------------

 - I open a type Kit product.
-In the configuration of the Kit, I have a new option to Change Variant.
+In the configuration of the Kit, I have a new option to "Change the Variant".
 - This option is only available for products which are important.
 - I check this option.